greenzorro/image-unifier/README.md

 https://greenzorro.github.io/image-unifier/example.mp4

-The other script for size limiting works in a similar way.
-There is no need for another example video, I guess.
+Other scripts works in a similar way.
+No need for another example video, I guess.

 Simply download ZIP to try them out.